jack-200/other-programs/README.md

 * **filter_filetype()**: Filters out files of a specific filetype
 * **filter_regex()**: Filters out files using regular expression to search for a pattern
 * **filter_by_first_character()**: Filters out files that start with a specific character

-# execution_time_tester.py

-A simple way to compare the execution times of code in two different functions.
-The NUMBER_OF_EXECUTIONS variable dictates how many times to execute the functions.
-The console prints out the faster function.